andreyv/sbupdate/README.md

 <a name="ucode">💡 _Hint_:</a> Intel and AMD microcode updates are handled
 automatically.

 💡 _Hint_: Disable boot splash to keep the UEFI boot logo.
+Oppositely, to keep the boot splash image during boot, add the `quiet video=efifb:nobgrt` parameters to the kernel command line.

 ## Direct booting vs. boot manager